HRA Calculator

 However, following points must be kept in mind:

-• You, your spouse and minor child do not own residential house in the city where you are working
+• You, your spouse, and minor child do not own a residential house in the city where you are working

-• You are not be in receipt of house rent allowance.
+• You are not in receipt of the house rent allowance.

-In a nutshell, this benefit is available only to those people, who do not have their own house and live in a rented house.
+In a nutshell, this benefit is available only to those who do not have a house and live in rented houses.